mriekkin/pathfinder/doc/Testing_document.md

 open build/reports/jacoco/test/html/index.html
 ```

-There are approximately 190 unit tests, written with the JUnit unit testing framework.
-These give a combined line coverage of 98 % and a  branch coverage of 95 %.
+There are 213 unit tests, written with the JUnit unit testing framework.
+These give a combined line coverage of 98 % and a  branch coverage of 94 %.
 Furthermore, as can be seen from the table below, each individual package has a test coverage of over 90 %.

 ![JaCoCo: summary of code coverage](img/test_coverage.png)